richardleighdavies/prompt-engineering-in-practice/chapter_08_prompt_chaining/practical_example_02/examples.md

 Conclushun renuball energie is bettr cos it save earth and help peple get job.
 Fossl fuel is bad cos dirty and kill earth.
 Every peple need renuball energy for future gud.

+---

 Agent:

 {
     "content": {
-        "feedback": "The content of this coursework touches on important aspects of renewable energy, such as its environmental benefits and potential for job creation.
-The student demonstrates a basic understanding of the subject, acknowledging the positive impacts of solar and wind energy while highlighting the drawbacks of relying on fossil fuels.
-However, the arguments are quite simplistic and lack depth.
-The discussion could be improved by providing more detailed explanations and examples, as well as addressing the complexities and challenges of transitioning to renewable energy.", "category": "Fair",
+        "feedback": "The content touches on significant themes regarding renewable energy and its impact on the planet, demonstrating a basic understanding of the advantages of renewable sources.
+However, the arguments lack depth and sophistication, with simplistic explanations and logical gaps.", "category": "Fair",
-        "score": 60.0,
+        "score": 70.0,
         "meets_standard": false
     },
     "clarity": {
-        "feedback": "In terms of clarity, the writing is straightforward but suffers from numerous grammatical errors, informal language, and a lack of structured flow.
-Sentences are often fragmented, and the frequent use of colloquial expressions detracts from the quality of the work.
-Improving sentence structure and employing more precise language would enhance readability and effectiveness in communication.", "category": "Poor",
+        "feedback": "The writing is informal with numerous grammatical errors and awkward phrasings.
+The use of colloquial language detracts from professionalism, and the structure lacks coherence, making it difficult for the reader to follow.", "category": "Poor",
-        "score": 50.0,
+        "score": 60.0,
         "meets_standard": false
     },
     "research": {
-        "feedback": "The research component is minimal, relying on general knowledge rather than specific references or data to support claims.
-There is a lack of credible sources, and the arguments would benefit from integration of more detailed research and statistics to substantiate the points made.
-Additionally, there is no evidence of citation or reference to external sources, which is crucial for academic work.", "category": "Poor",
+        "feedback": "The work lacks references to credible sources that would support the claims, relying on anecdotal statements instead.
+Including statistics or expert opinions would strengthen the arguments.", "category": "Poor",
-        "score": 40.0,
+        "score": 55.0,
         "meets_standard": false
     },
     "presentation": {
-        "feedback": "Regarding presentation, the work does not follow any particular formatting guidelines and lacks professional presentation elements.
-There is no clear structure, such as paragraphs or headings, which makes it difficult to follow the argument progression.
-Adhering to a more organized format and using consistent fonts and styles could significantly improve the presentation.", "category": "Poor",
+        "feedback": "The formatting is inconsistent, with no clear headings or organization.
+A more structured approach and consistent formatting would enhance the visual appeal and professionalism of the document.", "category": "Poor",
-        "score": 45.0,
+        "score": 50.0,
         "meets_standard": false
     }
 }